 The baseline is the payment amount the hospital would have received if they weren't in the CPE program.
-When calculating baseline, we determine what the hospital would have been paid in state and federal funds for the inpatient fee for service claims and add in the amount of DSH payments retained by the hospital in SFY 2005.
+When calculating baseline, we determine what the hospital would have been paid in state and federal funds for the inpatient fee for service claims and a DSH level directed by the legislature.

 Policy and other changes in programs and payment methodologies affect baseline calculations.
 Specifically, selective contracting ended on July 1, 2007 and the Navigant inpatient payment methodology began on August 1, 2007.
+Effective July 1, 2009 the baseline was updated to exclude discontinued IGT DSH programs.